kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/callgraph/callgraph.md

 On the right:

+* The button `Show particles` determines whether particles are emitted to highlight the direction of the links.
+If more than 1000 edges are visible, they are automatically disabled.
+* Edges defines the thickness of the links.
 * Horizontal and vertical distance management between graph nodes.
 * [icon-sidebar]: opens or closes the side [panel](#callgraph-panel).